open-telemetry/opentelemetry-specification/specification/sdk-span-processors.md

 # Span processor

 Span processor is an interface which allows hooks for span start and end method invocations.
+The span processors are invoked only when `IsRecordingEvents` is true [api-tracing](api-tracing.md#isrecordingevents).
 This interface can be used as a helper for span exporter to batch and convert spans see [sdk-exporter-spec](sdk-exporter.md).

 Span processors can be registered directly on SDK Tracer and they are invoked in the same order as they were registered.